 You can become the source of this information to increase your market base and establish yourself as a market leader.
 Do not be afraid to try out new things to see where they get you.

 You don’t need to blog specifically about your products.
-By creating content about anything to do with your industry, you’re expanding your market and creating more and more opportunities for other sites to link to you, driving even more traffic to your site and, ultimately, your eCommerce store.
+By setting up a blog, you can start creating content about anything to do with your industry, you’re expanding your market and creating more and more opportunities for other sites to link to you, driving even more traffic to your site and, ultimately, your eCommerce store.

 Take Advantage of Influencers